Start your test here:

 How Many Questions are on the Arizona MVD Test?

 The real driver’s license and permit exam has 30 multiple-choice questions.
-You can miss only 6 questions.
+You can miss 6 questions and still pass (80%).

-You take the test at a computer work station using a touch screen.
-All questions are randomly drawn from a pool of questions based on content of the Arizona Driver License Manual.
+You take the test at a computer workstation using a touch screen.
+The test has random questions from a larger pool of questions based on content of the Arizona Driver License Manual.

-If you have trouble reading, you may request a verbal knowledge test.
-MVD can offer such a test in the following situations:
+If you have trouble reading, you should ask for an oral test.
+MVD will offer oral tests in the following situations: